alikerr/grex-docs/content/english/software/cern-vmfs.md

 ### Notes on MPI based software from CC Stack

-We recommend using a recent environment/toolchain that provides OpenMPI 3.1.x or later, which has a recent PMIx process management interface and supports UCX interconnect libraries that are used on Grex.
+We recommend using a recent environment/toolchain that provides OpenMPI 4.1.x or later, which has a recent PMIx process management interface and supports UCX interconnect libraries that are used on Grex.
 Earlier versions of OpenMPI might or might not work.
-With OpenMPI 3.1.x or 4.0.x, __srun__ command should be used in SLURM job scripts on Grex.
+With OpenMPI 3.1.x or 4.1.x, __srun__ command should be used in SLURM job scripts on Grex.

-Below is an example of an MPI job (Intel benchmark) using the StdEnv/2018.3 toolchain (Intel 2018 / GCC 7.3.0 and OpenMPI 3.1.2).
+Below is an example of an MPI job (Intel benchmark) using the StdEnv/2023 toolchain (GCC 12.3 and OpenMPI 4.1).

 {{< collapsible title="Script example for running MPI program using the Alliance's software stack" >}}
 {{< snippet